maxtmiller/Common-Track/README.md

 # CommonTrack

 ## 📚 Introduction  📚
 **CommonTrack** was created to assist students applying to colleges by providing detailed, easy-to-understand information about each college on the Common App.
-Key details include ranking, size, type, deadlines, test policy, recommendations, and more.
+Key details include ranking, size, type, deadlines, test policy, and recommendations.

 ---